Skip to content

 Compare Source

-This minor release fixes the types for functions that accept a React Context instance to match the changes in React Redux v9.
+This bugfix release fixes the types for functions that accept a React Context instance to match the changes in React Redux v9.

 What's Changed